dhh1128/sivanea.com/shobe.md

 ---

 <p class="poetry">From silent solitude, my sorrow bled,
-each drop a despair, a lure--
-a siren's song, it sold me onward until, cried empty, I followed love instead and found Him waiting where my searching led.</p>
+each drop a despair, a lure &mdash; a siren's song, it sold me onward until, cried empty, I followed love instead and found Him waiting where my searching led.</p>